Wildcore

-Wildcore was an American comic book series created and co-written by writer Sean Ruffner and artist Brett Booth that debuted in 1997.
+Wildcore was an American comic book series created and co-written by writer Sean Ruffner and artist Brett Booth debuting in 1997.
 Focusing on a team of superheroes of the same name, it was published by Wildstorm comics, then still a part of Image Comics, as a continuation of the series Backlash.
 After the series was canceled, the team's final story was told in the pages of Gen-Active, an anthology series.

 History

 The story of Wildcore starts in the pages of Backlash, where Marc Slayton (aka Backlash) and his girlfriend Amanda Reed (aka Taboo) work with the U.S. government's secret organization Department PSI.
 Slayton had collected a group of superhuman agents to assist him in his missions, but at the beginning of Wildcore, many of these agents have left or are reassigned.
 As a replacement, Wildcore is formed to combat the alien D'rahn.

 The D'rahn are an ancient enemy of the Kherubim and Daemonites, who have appeared again after millennia of absence and are planning on taking over the world and the galaxy.
 The D'rahn claim the Kherubim, their former allies, betrayed them and therefore want revenge on the Kherubim first and foremost.
 Backlash, being half-Kherubim, and Ferrian, a full-blood Kherubim, are both members of Wildcore, making Wildcore a primary target for the D'rahn.
 Department PSI-director Antonio Giovanni also hires Zealot, another Kherubim, who has experience fighting the D'rahn.

 Zealot is sent to infiltrate the Norfolk Naval base, where General Gant resides.
 Gant, as the leader of the Puritans (a group of humans who plan on eliminating all aliens on Earth), has a list with all suspected aliens on Earth.
 The D'rahn plan on obtaining the list so they can locate and strike against the remaining Kherubim on Earth.
 The Norfolk Naval base is protected by the Chasers, a group of superhumans, but when the D'rahn attack, the Chasers turn out to be no match for them.
 Zealot, Gant, and the Chaser leader Brawl survive the D'rahn's initial attack, but it turns out that Gant is a Daemonite.
 Gant and his Daemonites make a deal with the D'rahn: they will serve the D'rahn and, in return, the D'rahn will spare them.
 The D'rahn then reveal their special ability, Enlightenment, which allows them to change a being into a more powerful version.
 The D'rahn enlighten Gant's Daemonites.
 Wildcore is sent in and they manage to delete most of the list, but ten names remain on it.
 Brawl joins Wildcore and the team sets out to protect the names on the list.